 A longtime staffing industry executive shared how hard it is to motivate or attract professionals to a temporary position.
 It seems reasonable.
 Onboarding, integrating into a new work environment, like any significant change, takes work.
 It takes building knowledge and relationships – often in fast-moving or demanding environments.
 Perhaps there would be a few willing candidates hoping for a permanent position.
 But most qualified candidates would demand premium rates for the temporary circumstances if they were interested at all.

 The mandate penalizes the companies who have had the most success discovering a satisfactory compromise directly with their employees.

-We should recognize that those employers have earned their high retention rates through active communication and treating their employees fairly.
+We should recognize that the employers who have earned their high retention rates, have done so through active communication and by treating their employees fairly.
 They are likely offering an inspiring or satisfying work experience relative to their industry peers.

 Small is different

 Small firms exist in industries with all levels of skill and expertise.
 But their limited overall staffing numbers make accommodating the government paid leave benefit an additional challenge.
 In Colorado, when a new paid leave mandate goes live in 2024, even the smallest employers will be legally bound to reinstate the employee returning from a state-administered paid leave.
 So while a large employer might have more wiggle room, a small firm does not.
 Despite the investment in training and establishing relationships, they will have to let the temporary hire go to accommodate the returning employee – with no real certainty that the returning employee will stay.